Phoenix009/Notes/WiSe'23/Security/Attacks and Security Models.md

 The security of cryptographic primitives and protocols can be evaluated under several different models.

 ## 1. Unconditional security
-Unconditional security for for encryption systems is called perfect secrecy.
+Unconditional security for encryption systems is called perfect secrecy.

 For perfect secrecy, the uncertainty in the plaintext, after observing the cipher text must be equal to the priori uncertainty about the plain text.
 $$\text{Pr}[M=n \mid C=c] = \text{Pr}[M=m]$$